alexarmstrongutd/TypeChef-Adapted/Tools/README.md

 ## CompareResults

-This file takes 2 arguments to json formatted files to compare errors based on line and filename and reports the number of differences in them
+This file takes 3 command line arguements the first **MUST** be the typechef json format and the second is the tool to compare the 3rd arguement is the name of the CSV file to output the results of common warnings.
+The # of common and different warnings are printed to stdout as well